NehaChaudhary311/Corona-Live-Updates/README.md

 # Corona-Live-Updates
-A simple Python script to demonstrate the state-wise corona virus cases in India.
+A Python application to demonstrate the corona virus cases in India, state-wise.
 It fetches the live data from Ministry of Health Affairs Official Website.